 - Windows Update Delivery Optimization

-Also, see how to disable Windows Customer Experience Improvement Program using GPEDIT or Registry and how to disable NVIDIA Telemetry.
+You might want to also read these posts on how to disable Windows Customer Experience Improvement Program using GPEDIT or Registry and how to disable NVIDIA Telemetry.